 So, if you’re looking for secret beaches near Perth, kid-friendly beaches in the Margaret River or just the best beaches for families in Western Australia, we list those below.

 Looking for road trip ideas?
 Read this massive post on road-tripping Western Australia.

 At the most northern edge of Perth’s vicinity, 61 km from Perth’s city, stands Two Rocks.
 Ignoring the marina and the decaying remains of the Atlantis Marine Park, the beach is a haven of untouched white sand defined by two large rocks at the most northerly point.

 The waves can be big enough for bodyboarding but in the safety of relatively shallow waters.

 Just 25km north of Perth in this highly sought after residential area is the beach of Iluka.

 Blink and you’ll miss the small car-park but after a short down-hill walk, you’ll see the coastal path and the rugged limestone cliffs.

 This is a very small beach in comparison to the others around Perth but it is often overlooked.
 The beach has a small boardwalk at one end and is great for building sandcastles and having picnics.

 South of Dunsborough, nestled into the quiet banks of the Margaret River is the shallow and protected bay of Bunker beach.

-Only slightly spoiled by the new addition of a holiday village, the beach is complimented by a world class cafe, serving the most delicious salads (and other stuff).
+Only slightly spoiled by the new addition of a holiday village, the beach is complemented by a world-class cafe, serving the most delicious salads (and other stuff).